 Bottom Line

-With a 130% bonus, this promotion to buy JetBlue TrueBlue points for just 1.4¢ each presents outsized value in comparison to past JetBlue promotions.
+With a 125% bonus, this promotion to buy JetBlue TrueBlue points for just 1.43¢ each presents compelling value if you're in need of some points to complete a redemption.

-Due to the currency's fixed value, buying points makes sense in very few situations — even more so now that the cost of cash and points prices has increased drastically.
+But due to the currency's fixed value, buying points makes sense in very few situations — even more so now that the cost of cash and points prices has increased drastically.
 But, if you're right on the cusp of an expensive JetBlue or partner redemption and lack transferable points, this promotion could be the fastest way to get the missing points for your award flight.
-If that's you, this offer is valid through October 30, 2025.
+If that's you, this offer is valid through June 10, 2026.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.